Things To Do When Feeling Sad

 Learn to Know What You Need

 Not everyone responds to sadness in the same way.
 Some people want to isolate while others feel like they need to surround themselves with as many people as possible to feel better.
 There is no right or wrong answer in terms of which is most effective, but you want to remember that sometimes spending too much with others doesn't allow us to process and therefore, address what is really going on while isolating also doesn't give us the opportunity to feed off of other people's positive energy.
-It helps to take an inventory of our life and get rid of toxic people, places, and things even though it may be extremely difficult.
+It helps to take an inventory of our lives and get rid of toxic people, places, and things even though it may be extremely difficult.
 If something isn't working, we should work to identify what isn't serving us well anymore and make changes.

 Don't be afraid to change things up or do what you know has made you feel good in the past.
 Rearrange a room in your house or buy a new decoration that makes you happy.
 Listen to uplifting music that makes you want to dance.
 Call a friend to chat.
 Volunteer.
 Take the time to explore the different avenues available to you that can bring happiness.